WhatsApp Business API: App vs API — A Costly Mistake

 Scenario B: Underspending

-A growing service business sticks with the free app despite handling 50+ messages per day.
-Two staff members share one phone.
-They estimate they lose 5-10 leads per week because messages go unanswered or get answered too late.
-(The fix: build a simple WhatsApp bot to auto-respond and route leads.)
+A growing service business clings to the free app even though it’s handling 50+ messages a day.
+Two people pass one phone back and forth.
+They figure they’re losing 5-10 leads a week because messages sit unanswered or get a reply too late.
+(The fix: build a simple WhatsApp bot to answer right away and send leads to the right person.)

 Scenario C: Wrong Unofficial Choice